lishpr/log/_posts/2021-01-16-Adding-network-to-a-container.md

 ---
 layout: post
-title:  "Adding Network to a Container"
+title:  "Adding Network Support to a Container"
 author: "Shori"
 comments: false
 tags: Docs
 ---

+Last time, I looked into the Linux foundation of containers.
+But I left out one important part, networking.

 Docker provided four options for networking when starting a container.
 We may select ```--net=none``` to not set up network support for our container.